neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Response should be augmented with `safekeepers_generation` and `safekeepers` fields like described in `/notify-safekeepers` above.
 Initially (currently) these fields may be absent; in this case cplane chooses safekeepers on its own like it currently does.
-The call should be retried until succeeds.
+The call should be retried until it succeeds.

 Timeline deletion and tenant deletion in cplane should call appropriate storage_controller endpoints like it currently does for sharded tenants.
 The calls should be retried until they succeed.

-When compute receives safekeepers list from control plane it needs to know the generation to checked whether it should be updated (note that compute may get safekeeper list from either cplane or safekeepers).
+When compute receives safekeeper list from control plane it needs to know the generation to check whether it should be updated (note that compute may get safekeeper list from either cplane or safekeepers).
 Currently `neon.safekeepers` GUC is just a comma separates list of `host:port`.
 Let's prefix it with `g#<generation>:` to this end, so it will look like